We’ve upgraded some of the main roads and intersections in Greerton Village to make it safer for everyone who uses this area..

-Help us make Greerton Village safer to get around
+Making Greerton Village safer to get around

-We have been working hard on developing and reviewing options to help improve Greerton village roads for everyone – people walking, on bikes, on mobility scooters and in cars.
+A lot of work went into developing and reviewing options to help improve Greerton village roads for everyone – people walking, on bikes, on mobility scooters and in cars.

 We engaged with the community in July 2017.
 A display was up at the Greerton Library for a week with all the information about the preferred options, we directly mailed local residents with a brochure and we hosted two drop-in sessions with Tauranga City Council and NZTA staff at the Greerton Library.
 We shared the option that we believe is the best to deliver all of the desired outcomes, and provided feedback forms.